stanch/zipper/README.md

 Some of them are not safe, e.g. `moveLeft` will fail with an exception if there are no elements on the left.
 For all unsafe operations a safe version is provided, which is prefixed with `try`.
-These operations return a `Zipper.MoveResult`, which allows to recover from the failure or return to the previous state:
+These operations return a `Zipper.MoveResult`, which allows to recover from the failure or return to the original state:

 ```scala
 scala> val tree = Tree(1, Vector(Tree(3), Tree(4)))